otatebe/chfs/dev/README.md

       $ make

-- install CHFS and IOR (in a container)
+- install CHFS, MPI and IOR (in a container)

       c1$ sh install.sh
+      c1$ sh install-ompi.sh
       c1$ sh install-ior.sh

 - execute a test script (in a container)